jmcnamara/XlsxWriter/dev/docs/source/bugs.rst

 This ominous sounding message is Excel's default warning for any validation error in the XML used for the components of the XLSX file.

-If you encounter an issue like this you should open an issue on GitHub with a program to replicate the issue (see below) or send one of the failing output files to the :ref:`author`.
+The error message and the actual file aren't helpful in debugging issues like this.
+If you do encounter this warning you should open an issue on GitHub with a program to replicate it (see below).

 "Exception caught in workbook destructor.
 Explicit close() may be required"